-(d) Any proposed alterations of shorelines, marshes or seasonal wet areas
+(d) Any proposed alterations of shorelines, marshes or seasonal wet areas.

 (7) Earth removal.
-The volume of "earth" as defined in the Winchendon Zoning Bylaw to be removed if applicable, or a statement indicating that "no earth is to be removed" An estimate of proposed cut and fill volumes, Calculations for determining the amount of earth to be removed and/or the amount of fill to be brought to the site shall be prepared by and show the signature and seal of a registered professional engineer.
+The volume of "earth" as defined in the Winchendon Zoning Bylaw to be removed if applicable, or a statement indicating that "no earth is to be removed."
+An estimate of proposed cut and fill volumes, Calculations for determining the amount of earth to be removed and/or the amount of fill to be brought to the site shall be prepared by and show the signature and seal of a registered professional engineer.
 This is a critical parameter since earth removal operations in Winchendon are severely constrained.

 (8) Architecture.
 The style of architecture of the proposed buildings shall be described and their compatibility with the function of and the architectural style of adjacent buildings.
 Sketches, photos, elevations and renderings are encouraged to illustrate architectural appropriateness as well as innovation.
 Consultation with the Building Commissioner is recommended.

 (9) Typical house plans.
 In a residential subdivision, typical plans and elevation drawings for proposed houses shall be provided.
-The sill height and peak height of each house shall be shown referenced to the street pavement level in front of the house.
+The sill height and peak height of each house shall be shown, referenced to the street pavement level in front of the house.

-(10) Roadways, driveways and parking Description of all proposed roadways and other travel areas, including pavement width, right-of-way width, total length, means of egress, and maximum grade shall be clearly shown on the plan or in the narrative.
+(10) Roadways, driveways and parking.
+Description of all proposed roadways and other travel areas, including pavement width, right-of-way width, total length, means of egress, and maximum grade, shall be clearly shown on the plan or in the narrative.

 (a) Traffic generation.
-A comparison of the estimated pre-developed traffic to post-developed traffic. including: volume, overall average daily traffic generation, composition, peakhour levels, directional flows and street capacities.
+A comparison of the estimated pre-developed traffic to post-developed traffic, including: volume, overall average daily traffic generation, composition, peak-hour levels, directional flows and street capacities.
 The methodology used to derive these predictions shall be included.
 A traffic study by a qualified traffic engineer showing the likely effects of the development on the roads which will serve the site, either directly or indirectly, may be required at the discretion of the Board.

 (11) Recreational facilities and open space.
 A statement shall be included as to any proposed recreational facilities/open space, and indication of intended owner(s) and as to whether the recreational facilities/open space will be available to the public.

 (12) Lighting.
-The type, design, location, function and intensity of all exterior lighting facilities, existing and proposed shall be detailed.
-Fixture manufacturer specifications will be helpful showing light output and direction.
+The type, design, location, function and intensity of all exterior lighting facilities, existing and proposed, shall be detailed.
+Fixture manufacturer specifications will be helpful, showing light output and direction.
 Attention must be given to safety, privacy, security, avoidance of light pollution, and daytime and nighttime appearance.

 (13) Landscaping.
-Provisions being proposed for landscaping shall be described including type, location and function.
+Provisions being proposed for landscaping shall be described, including type, location and function.

 (a) Planting table.
 A planting table must be provided.
-It shall include the botanical and common name of each species, its height (at planting), its spread (at maturity) and the quantity intended to be planted shall be listed in a table along with the symbols used to represent the plants on the plan.
+It shall include the botanical and common name of each species, its height (at planting), its spread (at maturity) and the quantity intended to be planted shall be listed in a table, along with the symbols used to represent the plants on the plan.

 (14) Mail delivery.
 A description of how mail is to distributed to the occupants of the subdivision.
 The written approval of the postmaster must be included.
-If the method will require structures (such as cluster mailboxes), the location of the same shall be shown on the proposed improvements plan together with any safety measures that may be necessary.
+If the method will require structures (such as cluster mailboxes), the location of the same shall be shown on the proposed improvements plan, together with any safety measures that may be necessary.

-(15) The application shall indicate all easements, covenants or restrictions applying to the land including zoning setbacks, side yards and rear yards.
+(15) The application shall indicate all easements, covenants or restrictions applying to the land, including zoning setbacks, side yards and rear yards.

-(16) The Board is empowered by the Bylaw to require information in addition to that specifically required by the Bylaw.
+(16) The Board is empowered by these regulations to require information in addition to that specifically required by these regulations.
 The Board will require the applicant to supply additional information if it finds that such information is necessary to act properly upon the application.

 § 430-13.
 Agency review.